simmone/rust-simple-svg/src/define/GROUP.md

 ### Group: group shapes or other groups, reuse it.
+Group is a reusable set.

 Create: Group::new()